aerospike/asconfig/README.md

 ## Overview

-Asconfig allows you to manage and create Aerospike configuration using a versioned schema directory.
+Asconfig allows you to validate and compare Aerospike configuration using a versioned YAML schema directory.
 For more information and usage examples see the [Aerospike Configuration Tool docs](https://docs.aerospike.com/tools/asconfig).

 ## Build